What to buy in Seoul – 25 best Korean souvenirs

 Sweet Korean instant tea

-It comes in a jar and you can prepare it fast and easy with cold or hot water.
+It comes in a jar; you can prepare it quickly and easily with cold or hot water.
 I used to drink it back in Hong Kong and loved it.

 You can choose from various flavors, with ginger & yuzu or the Jeju hallabong orange as the most popular ones.